 Under its charter, the Compensation Committee has the authority to retain independent compensation consultants to assist it in fulfilling its responsibilities.
-During fiscal 2021, the Compensation Committee engaged FW Cook as its independent compensation consultant.
+During fiscal 2023, the Compensation Committee engaged FW Cook as its independent compensation consultant.
 The executive compensation consulting services provided by FW Cook included:

-supporting the Compensation Committee to ensure our executive compensation program is competitive and aligns the interests of our executives with those of our stockholders;

-- attending Compensation Committee meetings, including, at the Committee's request, any executive sessions; - providing independent advice on current trends and best practices in executive compensation design and program alternatives; - assisting with planning the executive and non-executive equity award grant rate and utilization of the stockholder approved stock plan. - advising on our compensation plans and practices to improve their effectiveness; and - assisting the Compensation Committee to determine our peer group as described below under "Peer Group" below.
+cutiv e compensation consulting services provided by FW Cook included: supporting the Compensation Committee to ensure our executive compensation program is competitive and aligns the interests of our executives with those of our stockholders; attending Compensation Committee meetings, including, at the Committee's request, any executive sessions; providing independent advice on current trends and best practices in executive compensation design and program alternatives; assisting with planning the executive and non-executive equity award grant rate and utilization of the stockholder approved stock plan. advising on our compensation plans and practices to improve their effectiveness; and assisting the Compensation Committee to determine our peer group as described below under "Peer Group" below.

-During fiscal 2021, FW Cook reported directly to our Compensation Committee and performed the services described above on behalf of the Compensation Committee while interacting with our management in the course of performing those services.
-The Compensation Committee has assessed the independence of FW Cook pursuant to Nasdaq and SEC rules and the committee's charter, and concluded that FW Cook is independent and that no conflict of interest exists that would prevent FW Cook from independently representing the Compensation Committee.
+During fiscal 2023, FW Cook reported directly to our Compensation Committee and performed the services described above on behalf of the Compensation Committee while interacting with our management in the course of performing those services.
+The Compensation Committee has assessed the independence of FW Cook pursuant to Nasdaq and SEC rules and the committee's charter and concluded that FW Cook is independent and that no conflict of interest exists that would prevent FW Cook from independently representing the Compensation Committee.